 We have scholarships and other funding opportunities available to cover test fees and background checks, and we’ve chosen low cost textbooks for all education courses.

-We have a full time adviser on staff to keep everyone on track, and our B.S. in Education can easily be completed in four years.
+We have a full time advisor on staff to keep everyone on track, and our B.S. in Education can easily be completed in four years.
 Interested?
 Apply now and sign up for a campus visit; we’d love to meet you!

 Read about our recent accomplishments from department chair, Dr. Beth Kania-Gosche!